magavdraakon/i-tee/README.md

 - config/database.yml

-# Installation
+# Installation of i-tee

+Make sure that virtualization layer works and VMs can be created using phpVboxManage interface.

-make yourself the root user
+Make yourself the root user

 	sudo -i